jbailey2705/StockAnalysis/README.md

 # StockAnalysis
-## Stock Analysis overview of Green Stocks total daily volumn and yearly retunrs.
+## Stock Analysis overview of Green Stocks total daily volumn and yearly returns.
+### Pulled in daily volumns for the 2018 yearly green stocks